mobilecoinofficial/android-sdk/docs/dev-overview/get-balance.md

 ### Motivation

-To show what a user currently has in their account, MobileCoin wallet applications must be able to fetch the account's `Balance`s.
+To show what a user currently has in their account, applications must be able to fetch the account's `Balance`s.
 A user's account will have a `Balance` for every token/asset which the account has received. `Balance`s for various tokens can be fetched individually or all at once.

 ### Implementation